Efficient Nested Simulation Experiment Design via the Likelihood Ratio Method: Asymptotic Analysis

 Additionally, we make a minor modification to the definition of $\{N_j^\star\}$:

 where $\delta$ is a small positive constant.
 In words,~\eqref{eq:modified.Njstar} guarantees that if any replications are made at $\btheta_j$, then $N_j^\star$ is to be at least $\delta$ fraction of $N$.
 The number of outer scenarios we sample at does not increase because $N_j^\star = 0$ if $c_j^\star = 0$.
-We emphasize that~\eqref{eq:modified.Njstar} has no practical impact for finite $M$ as $\delta$ can be chosen to be arbitrarily small.
-In the remainder of this section, we assume~\eqref{eq:modified.Njstar} is adopted.
-The following theorem establishes that for any sample of outer scenarios, $\mathrm{MSE}[\tmustar_i] = \cO(N^{-1})$.
+We emphasize that~\eqref{eq:modified.Njstar} has no practical impact as $\delta$ can be chosen to be arbitrarily small in the experiments.
+The following theorem establishes that for any sample of $M$ outer scenarios, $\mathrm{MSE}[\tmustar_i] = \cO(N^{-1})$.

 \begin{theorem} Suppose Assumptions~\ref{assm:MCbasic} and~\ref{assm:boundedmoments} hold.
 Then, for any finite $M$

 as $N\to\infty$.
 Moreover, the same statement holds when $M\to\infty$. \end{theorem}